saagie/technologies/technologies/app/saagie-app-storages-backup-restore/README.md

 ### Environment Variables

+NOTE: Set environment variables at the project level.

 #### Mandatories
 - `SAAGIE_APP_BACKUP_S3_ENDPOINT`: Endpoint of the S3 provider of storage object
 - `SAAGIE_APP_BACKUP_S3_REGION_NAME`: Name of the S3 region of the storage object